standardbroadcast/videojs-chromecast/README.md

      If nothing is returned or if this option is not defined, no custom data will be sent.
      This option is intended to be used with a [custom receiver][custom-receiver] application to extend its default capabilities.
+   * **`chromecast.requestQueueItemChangeFn`** - a function that this plugin calls, when `MEDIA_INFO_CHANGED` event is triggered, it passes `MediaInfoItem` as a parameter, from this event `event.value.entity` can be extracted to check what is the next item that should be played.
+   * **`chromecast.onChangeSubtitleTrackFn`** - a function that this plugin calls, when a caption was changed by Chromecast device it passes an object {name: string} containing the name of the subtitle, or it passes `null` when captions were turned off.

 Here is an example configuration object that makes full use of all required and optional
 configuration: